 Feeling blue is defined as being sad or unhappy but I believe that those terms barely scratch the surface of an emotional state that runs much deeper than sadness or unhappiness.

-Being blue is the angst of uncertainty that arises when when you feel lost somewhere between the bliss of fully trusting yourself and/or a higher power outside of yourself and the almost inescapable grip of fear that comes from not understanding why something has happened or not knowing what is to come in the future.
+Being blue is the angst of uncertainty that arises when you feel lost somewhere between the bliss of fully trusting yourself and/or a higher power outside of yourself and the almost inescapable grip of fear that comes from not understanding why something has happened or not knowing what is to come in the future.

-It is the fodder of self-help books, therapist advice and spiritual teachings.
+It is the fodder of self-help books, therapist advice, and spiritual teachings.
 An idea I have turned over and over in my mind but have never felt satisfied with the results when I tried to put words to what I was thinking but recently I stumbled upon four essays by Rebecca Solnit that capture this idea with powerful prose.

 In her essays each titled “The Blue of Distance.” the two main themes are 1.) that we are all lost yet exactly where we are meant to be and 2.) the color blue.
-Solnit writes about being lost both in the world around us and the world within us in always coming back to blue as color, as memory, and as artistic symbolism; all representing the gap between here and there.
+Solnit writes about being lost both in the world around us and the world within us is always coming back to blue as a color, as memory, and as artistic symbolism; all representing the gap between here and there.